1979 Coyote Lake earthquake

 The 1979 Coyote Lake earthquake occurred at 10:05:24 local time on August 6 with a moment magnitude of 5.7 and a maximum Mercalli Intensity of VII (Very strong).
-The shock occurred on the Calaveras Fault near Coyote Lake in Santa Clara County, California and resulted in a number of injuries, including some that required hospitalization.
+The shock occurred on the Calaveras Fault near Coyote Lake in Santa Clara County, California, United States.
+It resulted in a number of injuries, including some that required hospitalization.
 Most of the $500,000 in damage that was caused was non-structural, but several businesses were closed for repairs.
 Data from numerous strong motion instruments was used to determine the type, depth, and extent of slip.
 A non-destructive aftershock sequence that lasted throughout the remainder of the month was of interest to seismologists, especially with regard to fault creep, and following the event local governments evaluated their response to the incident.

 Tectonic setting

 The San Andreas Fault system (SAF) is a network of right-lateral strike-slip faults that form a portion of a complex and diffuse plate boundary.
 The faults span on and off shore along the California portion of the Pacific Rim, and in the area near San Francisco Bay, the extent of the various fault strands are limited to about 80 km wide from east to west.
 This system of faults terminates in the north at the Mendocino triple junction where the north-northwest trending SAF meets the east trending Mendocino fracture zone.
 It terminates in the south in a more gradual fashion at the Salton Sea, where displacement transitions to a series of transform faults and spreading centers along the Gulf of California Rift Zone.

 Several strands of the SAF in the eastern region of the San Francisco Bay Area are the Hayward–Rodgers Creek and Calaveras Faults.
 The Hayward Fault exhibits fault creep, but it also has potential for large earthquakes, like the 1868 Hayward earthquake that occurred on its southern segment.
 The northern Calaveras Fault meets the Hayward Fault near the Calaveras Reservoir and can also produce large earthquakes.
 Except for a large shock that occurred in 1911, the central and southern segments might only produce smaller events and fault creep.